Kmart ad intrigues, but it won’t save the retailer

 Are retailers evil?
-That’s what Kmart wants you to think.
+That’s what a new Kmart ad wants you to think.
 That is, it wants you to think the other retailers are evil because they put restrictions on layaways.

-In a new ad, a committee of evil people (Satan, the guy who eats the last donut, etc.) thinks of limitations to layaway, while a nun appears at the end to tell you to shop at Kmart for the forces of good.
+In the new Kmart ad, a committee of evil people (Satan, the guy who eats the last donut, etc.) thinks of limitations to layaway, while a nun appears at the end to tell you to shop at Kmart for the forces of good.

 It’s a humorous ad, nothing that by itself will reverse Kmart’s fortunes or even make a dent in the holiday shopping season.
 But it piqued my interest because the fall of Kmart as a brand has always fascinated me.
 Its continued attempts, while at times enchanting, are fruitless.